hgwood/petibrugnon/README.md

 ### Global options

-- `--google-oauth-client-id` (or `--cid`): the ID of Google OAuth 2.0 client to use to authorize access to the Google Code Jam API.
+- `--google-oauth-client-id` (or `--cid`): the ID of Google OAuth 2.0 client to use to authorize access to the Google Code Jam API. **Required**.

-### Config file

-If a `.petibrugnonrc.json` file exists, options will be read out from it.
-Command-line options overrides the ones find in the file.
+- `--config`: the path to a JSON config file from which to read options.
+  Defaults to `.petibrugnonrc.json`.